chaunguyen3rd/000079-Book-store-Book-store-front-end-code-calling-API-Gateway/content/2-front-end-deployment/_index.md

 7. We have finished building the front-end.
 Next execute the following command to upload the **build** folder to S3.
   {{% notice note %}}
-  If your upload fails, configure the access key ID, secret access key, aws region and output format with **aws configure** command
+  If your upload fails, configure the access key ID, secret access key, aws region and output format with **aws configure** command.
   {{% /notice %}}

     ```bash